 Credit quality risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The Retirement System controls credit quality through its Investment Guidelines which limit the fair value in a single issue to 7% or 10% by a single issuer.
+The Retirement System controls credit quality through its Investment Guidelines, which limit the fair value in a single issue to 7% or 10% by a single issuer.
 A minimum BB rating by Standard and Poor's or equivalent rating agency is also required on individual securities with an average weighting of A on the total Fixed Income segment of Trust Assets.

-AS OF DECEMBER 31, 2014, THE RETIREMENT SYSTEM'S FIXED INCOME INVESTMENTS WERE DIVIDED BETWEEN TWO POOLED ACCOUNTS AND A LIMITED PARTNERSHIP AS FOLLOWS:
+AS OF DEC.
+31, 2015, THE RETIREMENT SYSTEM'S FIXED INCOME INVESTMENTS WITH QUOTED PRICES IN AN ACTIVE MARKET WERE DIVIDED BETWEEN TWO POOLED ACCOUNTS AS FOLLOWS:

-Management Firm Quality Rating Duration Fair Value Income Research & Management Aa2/AA- 5.45 years \$16,270,418 Loomis Sayles ВВ 4.54 years 16,130,248 Standish Emerging Market Debt BBB 4.85 years 10,990,014 Total Fixed Income \$43,390,680
+Management Firm Quality Rating Duration Fair Value Income Research & Management Aa3/AA- 5.53 years \$16,366,212 Loomis Sayles ВВ 4.16 years 15,157,420 Total Fixed Income \$31,523,632